hannahnier/hannahnier/README.md

 ## Hi, I am Hannah

- :eight_pointed_black_star:	 I am a Full-stack Web Developer with a strong emphasis on problem-solving and a keen eye for details.
+I am a Full-stack Web Developer and Test Automation Engineer with a strong emphasis on problem-solving and a keen eye for details.

- :eight_pointed_black_star:	 Reach out to me via [LinkedIn](https://www.linkedin.com/in/hannah-rein-74419b30b/) or through the contact form at the bottom of [my Portfolio](https://hannahnier.onrender.com/).
+Reach out to me via [LinkedIn](https://www.linkedin.com/in/hannah-rein-74419b30b/) or through the contact form at the bottom of [my Portfolio](https://hannahnier.onrender.com/).

 #### Latest Projects